ACADEMY AT SOAR FAQ

 Who are your staff?
 How many staff work with my student?

 Our staff are trained to work with students diagnosed with learning disabilities and attention deficit disorders.
 The Administration includes a mix of professionals with a wide range of experience working with this unique population.
-Campus and Field Instructions work with students on a day to day basis, helping to implement student achievement plans, and facilitating the expedition planning, independent living skills instruction, and daily hygiene and community living.
+Campus and Field Instructors work with students on a day to day basis, helping to implement student achievement plans, and facilitating the expedition planning, independent living skills instruction, and daily hygiene and community living.
 Click here for our Staff Bios.

 What is the staff / student ratio?